Test in a live environment

 There are also file size limits: the free package has a limit of 1MB per file, while for the other packages the limit is 5MB per file.

-For more information and pricing, visit the following link.
+For more information and pricing, visit the PDFShift Pricing Page.

 IronPDF is a free application for indie developers that provides a variety of features and the capability to modify PDF files and convert them to other formats.
 IronPDF provides the best editing and formatting tools for PDF processing.
 It converts HTML-to-PDF results into a vector file suitable for high-quality commercial printing.
-As an outcome, you'll therefore get a PDF that is clear and high-quality.
-This webpage contains licensing and pricing information.
+As an outcome, you'll get a PDF that is clear and high-quality.
+For more details, check the Iron Software Licensing and Pricing Information.

 PDFShift is an HTML-to-PDF conversion API that is high-quality, high-fidelity, and powerful.
 It offers an easy-to-learn endpoint with an array of tools approaching a complete set of functions, as well as a package for several languages.
 PDFShift uses postMessage to send requests to the server that can handle the parallel conversion of documents — meaning that you can convert multiple documents at the same time.